dansmyers/IntroToCS-Spring-2021/README.md

 We'll complete a total of **six** hypothesis-based lab activities during the semester; the other lab periods are available to practice programming and work on assignments.

-CMS 195 may substitute for the required **rFLA 200-level Science class**, which reduces the number of 200-level classes you need to complete to satisfy your rFLA requirements.
+Together, CMS 120 and 120L may substitute for the required **rFLA 200-level Science class**, which reduces the number of 200-level classes you need to complete to satisfy your rFLA requirements.
 I'll talk about how to do this later in the semester.

-CMS 195 and the lab are listed as separate sections but you'll receive the **same grade** for both.
+CMS 120 and the lab are listed as separate sections but you'll receive the **same grade** for both.
 Completing the six required labs is one component of your final grade, discussed below.

 ## Textbook